-Unlike other lists that are totally subjective or focused on size alone, this list focuses on the thing that probably matter most to founders: the accelerators’ ability to set your startup on the path to success.
+Unlike other lists that are totally subjective, our list focuses on the thing that matters most to founders: the accelerators’ ability to set your startup on the path to success.

-To judge the accelerators’ ability to “accelerate,” we took a look at how many of their portfolio startups actually had an exit such as an acquisition or IPO.
-We measure this as a simple ratio of total number of investments to exits, which we call “exit rate.”
+To judge accelerators’ ability to “accelerate,” we took a look at how many of their portfolio startups actually had an exit, such as an acquisition or initial public offering (IPO) on a major stock exchange.
+We measure this as a simple ratio of total number of portfolio companies to exits, which we call “exit rate.”

 Those accelerators with the highest proportion of startups that had an exit, or exit rate, are ranked at the top.

 Alright, here we go.
-Here’s our list for 2021 including the top accelerators for women and multicultural founders.
+Below is our list for 2023:

 Below is the full ranking: